monsoonmaelstrom/book2/book2.md

 “Want me to fix it?”
 Alex asks Peter.

 “No,” Liam tells Alex.
-“If he wants it fixed he can figure out how to do it himself.”
+“If he wants it fixed, he can figure out how to do it himself.”

 Alex looks between them, and sighs.
 He steps back and leaves Peter to figure it out on his own.